box/box-python-sdk-gen/migration-guide.md

 The `User` object returned by both of these methods is a data class - it does not contain any methods to call.
 To perform any action on `User` object, you need to still use a `UserManager` method for that.
-Usually these methods have a first argument, which accepts an id of the object you want to access, e.g. to update a user name, call method:
+Usually these methods have a first argument, which accepts id of the object you want to access, e.g. to update a user name, call method:

 ```python